mochi-hpc/mofka/docs/usage/producer.rst

 .. note::

    As of Mofka 0.4.0, the metadata part does not have to be JSON-formatted.
-A raw string with any format may be used. the :code:`Metadata` class provides useful members functions such as :code:`json()` that will convert the content in JSON format in a lazy manner.
+A raw string with any format may be used.
+The :code:`Metadata` class provides useful members functions such as :code:`json()` that will convert the content in JSON format in a lazy manner.
    Mofka itself won't use this function, and will not make assumption that the metadata is in JSON format.